yc2wq/demo/docs/community/sigs.md

-# TKeel Special Interest Groups
+# tKeel Special Interest Groups

 Most community activities are organized into a variety of Special Interest Group (SIG).

 ## Why Special Interest Groups

-TKeel SIGs are organizations responsible for the design and implementation of some relatively large architectural aspects of the overall TKeel project.
+tKeel SIGs are organizations responsible for the design and implementation of some relatively large architectural aspects of the overall tKeel project.
 SIGs operate with a fair amount of autonomy within the broader scope of the project.

 Generally, SIGs focus on specific technologies and features.
-For example, the storage SIG primarily focuses on design, integration and development for the Kubernetes-based storage within TKeel.
+For example, the storage SIG primarily focuses on design, integration and development for the Kubernetes-based storage within tKeel.

 ## Run a SIG